COVID-19 frequently asked questions

 If you have chronic medical conditions, such as heart disease, lung disease or diabetes you may be at higher risk of getting a severe case of COVID-19.

 The best thing you can do is to visit your GP and make sure you are managing your health conditions.
-The healthier you are, the better you can fight off new viruses like COVID-19.
+The healthier you are, the better you can fight off new viruses like SARS-CoV-2.

 Viral respiratory infections are often more serious in smokers because of the thick mucus that collects in a smoker’s lungs, clogging them and making them susceptible to infection.
 Smoking also affects the immune system so it’s harder for the body to fight the infection.
 The best way to reduce your risk of any smoking-related illness is to quit smoking.
 For more information and support to quit smoking your own way, visit Be Smoke Free.